Search

 • Monitor outcomes: weight trajectory, pneumonia incidence, patient-reported swallowing quality

-Challenges, Gaps & Research Directions: Dysphagia and swallowing difficulties
+Challenges, Gaps & Research Directions: Dysphagia and Swallowing Difficulties

 • Functional dysphagia remains a grey zone—mechanisms and best treatments need more research.
+Taylor & Francis Online

-• Translating rheological science into diet practices is promising but under-explored.
+• Translating rheological science into diet practices is promising but under-explored. arXiv

-• Integration of machine learning in clinical workflow is nascent but promising.
+• Integration of machine learning in clinical workflow is nascent but promising. arXiv

-Summary & Call to Action: Dysphagia and swallowing difficulties
+Summary & Call to Action: Dysphagia and Swallowing Difficulties